instant CE certificate!

 Empathetically I responded, "It sounds like you have been through this many times.
 How many times have you been through it?"

-Anita (pausing) stated, "That's a difficult one to answer.
+Anita: (pausing) "That's a difficult one to answer.
 I think that my opinion would be that they were doing a job."

-Empathetically I asked, "Did any of them seem to care about you as a person?'
+Therapist: Empathetically I asked,"Did any of them seem to care about you as a person?'

-Anita stated, "OK, My whole life.
+Anita: "OK, my whole life.
 But there's a lot Angel doesn't know."

 My use of empathy with Anita's perception of mistreatment at the hands of professionals lessened her negative stance enough to connect with me as their therapist.
 As you can see, the use of the basics in small steps such as appearing warm, respectful and responding empathetically also helped avoid a negative escalation; while offering a positive interaction to build on.

-This track has discussed and demonstrated the building rapport basics of use of "leaning into"; responding with empathy; taking a one-down position, as well as, a quiet tone and eye contact to assist you in building rapport in potentially volatile sessions.
-So why do you suppose I decided to include such basics skills on this CD track?
 I find when a client is volatile, I sometimes over look the basics of my body language and voice tone.
 Think of the last volatile client you treated.
-Would it be a good idea to replay this track prior to your next session with that client to review some of these basics you may be overlooking?
+Would it be a good idea to replay this section prior to your next session with that client to review some of these basics you may be overlooking?

-As you know the volatile client is probably involve in transference.
-On the next track, we will look at transference as well as splitting.
+As you know the volatile client is probably involved in transference.
+In the next section, we will look at transference as well as splitting.

 QUESTION 8

 What are three skills that de-escalate a volatile session?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents